-- What has the Inquiry team been doing in the meantime, before the formal launch?
+- What has the Inquiry team been doing?

-- Is this an Inquiry established to fulfil any perceived obligation under article 3 of the European Convention on Human Rights?
+- Was this an Inquiry established to fulfil any perceived obligation under article 3 of the European Convention on Human Rights?

 - What powers does the Inquiry have?

-- How is the Government cooperating with the Inquiry?
+- How did the Government cooperate with the Inquiry?

 - Is the Detainee Inquiry different from the “Gibson Inquiry” or UK “Torture Inquiry”?